What are the symptoms of ovarian cancer?

 Factors that Mildly Alter Risk

 - Older age (but some types of ovarian cancer are more common in younger women)

-Regardless of risk factors, any woman with symptoms could have ovarian cancer.
+Regardless of risk factors, any person born with ovaries who experiences symptoms for two weeks or longer could have ovarian cancer.

 ** as per the Detecting Ovarian Cancer Early (DOvE) study